jlperona/gpa-converter/README.md

     * The most common 100 point grading scale in Ontario, Canada.
 * `China`
     * The most common grading scale in China, the 100 point scale.
+* `China Modified`
+    * The most common grading scale in China, the 100 point scale.
+    * The conversion scale has been modified to use the one in use at UC Davis.
 * `India 10`
     * The UGC 10 point scale used in India.
 * `India 100`
     * The most common grading scale in India, the 100 point scale.
 * `India Marks`
     * A variant of India 100, where the grade given is scaled to out of 100 by the units given.
-In this case, the units are assumed to be the maximum.
+    * In this case, the units are assumed to be the maximum.
 * `Saudi Arabia 5` *(letter)*
     * The 5 point scale used in Saudi Arabia.
 * `Singapore` *(letter)*